diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 It’s worth pointing out that you are dealing with three types in total:

 1) protocol_type: The Postgres Enum type
-2) PGProtocolType: The Wrapper struct that refers to the Postgres Enum type
+2) PgProtocolType: The SQL type struct that refers to the Postgres Enum type
 3) ProtocolType: The Rust Enum that refers to the wrapper struct PGProtocolType

 Mixing any of those three types will result in a complicated Diesel trait error.
 However, these error messages are just